 Later among his legends we find the legends about Vermund and Uffe, which are the only Anglian legends (also found in Widsith) we are able to identify.
 Probably these kings lived in the first half of the 5th century before the Anglian migration.

 Saxo totally neclected Ivar, but according to the sagas his daughter was first married to a king of Lejre - with Harald Hildetand as the result.
-The Danish king died - or was murdered by Ivar - and Ivar took over as Harald was still a child.
-Later Ivar's daughter married a king Radbard - not a king of Kurland as claimed by the sagas - but rather the legendary Frisian king Radboud.
+The Danish king died - or was murdered by Ivar - and Ivar took over when Harald was still a child.
+Later Ivar's daughter married a king Radbard - hardly a king of Kurland as claimed by the sagas - but rather the legendary Frisian king Radboud.

 Probably Radboud, the Danes, the Jutes and the Saxons established an alliance against the Franks, who historically were defeated in Aachen by Radboud assisted by "Saxons".
 Radboud died in 719 AD, and after defeating the Arabs Karl Martel conquered Frisia in 734 AD.
-This must be the reason why the strong palisades were constructed at Dannevirke in 736 AD a few years after the naval base at Samsoe (Kanhave) was build - the work of a strong central king according to archealogy.
-According to the sagas the Danish Ivar at least became king of the Danes and the Jutes.
+This must be the reason why the strong palisades were constructed at Dannevirke in 736 AD a few years after the naval base at Samsoe (Kanhave) was build - the work of a strong central king according to the archealogy.
+According to the sagas the Danish Ivar became at least king of the Danes and the Jutes.

 Also the Lejre Chronicle described a king who unified the Danes and the Jutes, attacked the "emperor" and constructed Dannevirke.
 Unfortunately the Franks were called Romans, their king was called Augustus and the king of the new kingdom, Denmark, got the symbolic name Dan.
-Accordingly the story in the Lejre Chronicle was rejected as nonsense, but it is exactly the same story as above.
+Accordingly the story in the Lejre Chronicle was rejected as nonsense, but basically it is exactly the same story as above.

 Hedeby and maybe all Jutland was conquered by a Swedish chieftain Olaf.
-He may have been of Danish family on his mothers side as a Swedish king Anund was in exile in Denmark under Horik I and was supported by Horik in order to reconquer Uppsala.
-Olaf and his sons ruled in Hedeby until 934-35 AD, while Knud Sigurdson in the sagas was said to rule another part of the country - probably Sealand and Scania.
+He may have been of Danish family on his mothers side as a Swedish king Anund was in exile in Denmark under Horik I. Anund was supported by Horik in order to reconquer Uppsala, where a young Olaf was later met.
+Olaf and his sons ruled in Hedeby until 934-35 AD, while (Harde-)Knud Sigurdson in the sagas was said to rule another part of the country - Sealand and Scania.